3 Great Ways To Style Your Artist or Handmade Brand and Show Off Your Work

 Then, as you work on your content, you can find ways to incorporate these textures so it will feel like EVEN your behind-the-scenes are well-thought out.

 Use photos of your textures as backgrounds for text-based sections on your website, like quotes or reviews.
 Not a photographer?
 I like using Moyo Stock* for high quality textures and photos.
 Alternatively, Unsplash is a great free resource as well.

 When you send emails through an email provider like Flodesk* you can use visual layouts and include a texture photo with any existing behind-the-scenes photo you took for Instagram.

 So there you have it.
 The three things that make or break an artist brand!

 I'm an illustrator specializing in helping artists & makers with all things branding & marketing .
-I’m also an educator, loving wife, mama of 2 boys and a Dutch/British hybrid now living in Guelph ON, Canada.
+I’m also the creator of The Studio Planner, loving wife, mama of 2 boys and a Dutch/British hybrid now living in Guelph ON, Canada.
 My happiest days are spent painting, writing about design, drawing logos and playing Nintendo (badly!) with my boys.